giraone/oms-application/README.md

 ## Architecture

-Flow for upoad of documents:
+Flow for upload of documents:

 ![Upload Flow](docs/images/Using-S3-Right-Upload.svg)

 1. Client sends meta-data of document to application service (POST) and saves it to the application's database
 2. Client receives pre-signed URL to write document content (PUT)
 3. Client uses PUT to upload document content to S3 object storage
 4. Client receives HTTP 200 on success